Oil Theft: PANDEF Demands Probe of Vessel Allegedly Destroyed by Security Operatives

 The Forum noted that Effiong Okon Akwa was the third interim head of NDDC in about three years; describing the situation as awful and hope that the substantive management and governing board for the Commission will be constituted, in line with the NDDC Act, without further delay.

-On Water Resources Bill, PANDEF condemned the insistence of the Federal Government to pursue the obnoxious Bill, saying that it will be sternly resisted.
+On the Water Resources Bill, PANDEF condemned the insistence of the federal government to pursue the obnoxious Bill, saying that it will be sternly resisted.

 The communique further read, “on the Presidential Amnesty Programme, PANDEF cautions the federal government against any ill-advised plan to terminate the Presidential Amnesty Programme given the rumours that the government is scheduling to wind up the programme before the end of the Buhari administration.
 The meeting further warns that considerations that the Presidential Amnesty programme could be scrapped due to a pipeline Surveillance contract awarded to a private firm, are not only illogical but unacceptable.